Lucca railway station: History

 The passenger building was designed in the early 19th century by German engineer Enrico Pohlmeyer, who created the station's layout, and local architect Giuseppe Pardini, responsible for the architectural elevations.
 The building was officially inaugurated on 29 September 1846.
 The façade features a double row of arches and, despite modifications over time, retains much of its original 19th-century appearance.

 Beginning in 1884, the station forecourt served as the terminus of the Lucca–Ponte a Moriano tramway, whose urban section passed beneath the city's walls via the tunnel known as the sortita Cairoli.
 This tram stop, near the Porta San Pietro, included a masonry building used by the tramway company, a central canopy, a water tank for steam locomotives, and a connecting track to the nearby freight yard—although not linked to the national rail network.
 The line ceased operations in 1932.

 The Lucca–Monsummano tramway, a narrow-gauge electric line, also had a stop near the station.
 It was inaugurated in 1907 and operated until 1957.

 From 1928 to 1944, Lucca station served as the northern terminus of the Lucca–Pontedera railway, a standard-gauge line intended to link Lucca with the Valdera region.
 Passenger service ended in 1944 due to wartime damage.
 The line was officially closed on 21 February 1958 and dismantled by October that year.
 A short segment remained in use for freight traffic to the San Donato industrial area until the early 2000s, before falling into disuse.

 On 6 January 1944 at 13:06, the station and the San Concordio district were bombed by 22 Martin B-26 Marauder aircraft of the USAAF's 319th Bomber Group, launched from bases in Sardinia.
 The raid dropped 124 500-pound bombs, killing 24 civilians, injuring dozens, and severely damaging the Lenzi Mechanical Workshops, the passenger building, tracks, and freight facilities.

 The station's freight yard was decommissioned in 2015 to ease truck traffic in the surrounding area.
 A new facility was inaugurated that same year in the Frizzone area, between the municipalities of Capannori and Porcari.
 In 2021, the city of Lucca acquired the former freight yard with plans to convert it into a regional bus terminal.
 As of 2025, the site remains in a degraded condition, pending redevelopment.

 On 22 May 2023 work began on a new pedestrian and bicycle underpass designed to connect the city's historic walls with the station at Piazzale Ricasoli.
 The underpass was inaugurated on 14 May 2025.

 Restoration works on the main station building began on 3 July 2023.

 Facilities and Infrastructure

-The station is fully electrified with a 3 kV DC system and features multiple-aspect signaling.
-It has nine tracks configured as follows:
+One of the two hydraulic columns between the third and fourth track.

+Lucca station is equipped with nine tracks, used for regional passenger trains and, occasionally, for the transit and stabling of freight trains.